Skip to main content

 “ A tour around could help.”
 He suggested making her sigh.

 “Fine.”
-She said walking past him.
-Ishaan Dev smiled, knowing, keeping her occupied, or even perhaps irked with him could make the storm in her heart and mind ease away with time.
+She said, walking past him.
+Ishaan Dev smiled, knowing, keeping her occupied, or even perhaps irked with him, could make the storm in her heart and mind ease away with time.

 Rajkumari Priyambada walked on foot from the temple to the palace premises and stood at the threshold of the elephant gates, looking straight toward the public courtroom.

 “That is where the public comes with grievances.
-Only the king and chief of ministers are allowed here.”
+Only the king and the chief of ministers are allowed here.”
 She pointed at the elevated pavilion acting as a canopy over a marble throne.
 She crossed over the threshold, fighting back her tears, with a brave face, as Ishaan Dev signalled the troops to fall back and followed her inside.
 The maids, guided by Urvi, followed them in, as the servant started to move things inside as per Devdoot’s instructions.
-The troops were guided to the quarters outside the courtyard where they could find stables for their horses and restrooms for themselves.
+The troops were guided to the quarters outside the courtyard, where they could find stables for their horses and restrooms for themselves.

 “That way is the Inner House, but first…” She walked across the court of appearance and pushed open a door.
 It opened into a dark passage illuminated by only the light coming from air ventilators.

 “ To the left are the weaponry chambers, in case of emergency.”
-She pointed “To the right are the stairs leading upstairs to the semi-private areas on the first floor.
+She pointed, “To the right are the stairs leading upstairs to the semi-private areas on the first floor.
 The nobles have access to it along with their family.
 Come along.”
-She walked swiftly through the corridor and up the narrow steep stairs.
-Ishaan Dev noticed the proximity at which he was going up the steps resulting in his head accidentally touching her drape twice when he fell back a little.
+She walked swiftly through the corridor and up the narrow, steep stairs.
+Ishaan Dev noticed the proximity at which he was going up the steps, resulting in his head accidentally touching her drape twice when he fell back a little.
 He didn’t want to upset her on their very first day in the kingdom.

 “You see, this is an illusion that will make you feel like we were in the basement.”
 She pointed at the courtyard.
 “This is the place for private classical music concerts.
 Not sure how purposeful it would be to your dancers.”
 The taunt in her voice was evident.
 Priyambada was not sure why his concubines and dancers weren’t accompanying them, but she didn’t want to care.

 “Perhaps I can try music for a change.”
-Ishaan Dev retorted back in the same tone as hers.
+Ishaan Dev retorted in the same tone as hers.

 “Oh, you won’t understand it.”
 She shook her head as his jaws tightened.
 She increased her pace and reached the other wing.